Fernando d'Ávalos: Biography

 When Francis I invaded Italy in 1524 d'Ávalos was appointed as lieutenant of the emperor to repel the invasion.
 The difficulties of his position were very great, for there was much discontent in the army, which was very ill-paid.
 The tenacity, patience and tact of d'Ávalos triumphed over all obstacles.
 His influence over the veteran Spanish troops and the German mercenaries kept them loyal during the long siege of Pavia.

-On February 24, 1525, he defeated and took prisoner Francis I by a brilliant attack.
-D'Ávalos' plan was remarkable for its audacity and for the skill he showed in destroying the superior French heavy cavalry by assailing them in flank with a mixed force of harquebusiers and light horse.
+On 24 February 1525, he defeated and took prisoner Francis I by a brilliant attack.
+D'Ávalos' plan was remarkable for its audacity and for the skill he showed in destroying the superior French heavy cavalry by assailing them in the flank with a mixed force of harquebusiers and light horse.
 It was believed that he was dissatisfied with the treatment he had received from the emperor, and Girolamo Morone, secretary to Francesco II Sforza, duke of Milan, approached him with a scheme for expelling French, Spaniards and Germans alike from Italy, and for gaining a throne for himself.
-D'Ávalos may have listened to the tempter, but in act he was loyal.
+D'Ávalos may have listened to the tempter, but in the act he was loyal.
 He reported the offer to Charles V and put Morone into prison.
-His health, however, had begun to give way under the strain of wounds and exposure, during late November, and he died at Milan on December 3, 1525.
+His health, however, had begun to give way under the strain of wounds and exposure, during late November, and he died at Milan on 3 December 1525.

 Family

-D'Ávalos had no children; his title descended to his cousin Alfonso d'Ávalos, Marques of Vasto, also a distinguished imperial general (who in fact led the Imperial musketeers at Pavia).
+D'Ávalos married Vittoria Colonna in 1509 but had no children; his title descended to his cousin Alfonso d'Ávalos, Marques of Vasto, also a distinguished imperial general (who in fact led the Imperial musketeers at Pavia).

 In literature

 The Italian historiographer Paolo Giovio published a contemporary biography in Latin of Fernando Francesco which was included in his Vitae (illustrium virorum).

 It was subsequently translated by Lodovico Domenichi and published in Florence in 1551.
 Giovio's biography was also translated into Spanish by Pedro de Vallés in 1553 as Historia del fortissimo y prudentissimo capitan Don Hernando de Ávalos.

 The novel Die Versuchung des Pescara by Conrad Ferdinand Meyer is about him.

-John Webster's 'The Duchess of Malfi', first performed in 1613–1614, makes numerous references to The Marquess.
+John Webster's The Duchess of Malfi, first performed in 1613–1614, makes numerous references to The Marquess.